Published on 22 November 2021

 What is Trazodone (Desyrel)?

-Trazodone is an antidepressant from a class called serotonin receptor antagonist and reuptake inhibitors (SARI’s).
-Trazadone shares a lot of characteristics of the selective serotonin reuptake inhibitor (SSRI) class of antidepressants.
+Trazodone is an antidepressant from a class called serotonin receptor antagonists and reuptake inhibitors (SARIs).
+Trazadone shares many characteristics of the selective serotonin reuptake inhibitor (SSRI) class of antidepressants.
 Trazadone is used to treat major depressive episodes in people.

-Trazadone is used in adults and has proven to be effective compared to other types of antidepressant drugs in treating depression.
+Trazadone is used in adults and has proven effective compared to other antidepressant drugs in treating depression.
 Trazadone has a distinguishing factor: it does not stimulate sexual symptoms, anxiety symptoms, or insomnia, which are usually associated with selective serotonin reuptake inhibitors (SSRI) and serotonin-norepinephrine receptor inhibitors (SNRIs) therapies.

-Trazadone is an effective tolerated antidepressant in treating MDD (Major depressive disorder) both as monotherapy or even combination therapy.
+Trazadone is an effective tolerated antidepressant in treating MDD (Major depressive disorder) as monotherapy or combination therapy.

 Dosing Information In Adults: